Zulukaiser/teleoperative_driving/README.md

 ```powershell
 ping raspberrypi
 ```
 in order to connect to the raspberrypi type the following command.
-After connecting you need to type the password
+After connecting you need to type the password provided on the vehicle.
 ```powershell
 ssh rp-fzt@10.3.141.1
 ```